Mixing Artificial and Natural Intelligence: From Statistical Mechanics to AI and Back to Turbulence: AI guides development in Stochastic Hydrodynamics

 In \cite{tian_lagrangian_2023}, the training occurred in two phases: initially, a smoothing kernel, ${\bm W}(\cdot)$ represented by a DNN was trained, followed by the training of DNNs for the rhs of the equations.
 The loss function for the smoothing kernel combined terms to ensure alignment with the GT data for velocity and its gradient (coarsely integrated over the inter-particle distance on the Eulerian grid).
 The DNNs' training employed a loss function comprising three distinct parts, representing (a) time-integrated matches of densities, velocities, and velocity gradients at Lagrangian points; (b) analogous matches at Eulerian grid points; and (c) Kullback-Leibler (KL) matching of instantaneous single-particle velocity and gradient distributions.
 This elaborate loss function and two-stage training process aimed to stabilize the computational scheme and permit validation-stage experiments on result sensitivity to weighting of different terms in the loss function.

-In contrast, \cite{woodward_physics-informed_2023} conducted the training of the {\bf Neural Lagrangian} models in a single stage, utilizing a loss function that integrated two main components: (a) matching the velocity field across the Eulerian grid and (b) KL matching of single-particle Lagrangian velocity distributions.
-Additionally, \cite{woodward_physics-informed_2023} developed a mixed-mode method that combines local sensitivity analysis with forward and backward automatic differentiation to efficiently compute gradients of the loss function across both physical and DNN-embedded parameters.
+In contrast, \cite{woodward_physics-informed_2023} { trained the} {\bf Neural Lagrangian} models in a single stage using a loss function that integrated two main components: (a) matching the velocity field across the Eulerian grid and (b) KL matching of single-particle Lagrangian velocity distributions.
+Additionally, \cite{woodward_physics-informed_2023} developed a mixed-mode method combining local sensitivity analysis with forward and backward AD to efficiently compute gradients of the loss function across both physical and DNN-embedded parameters. \footnote{ AD can be performed in two primary modes: forward and reverse.
+Forward mode AD is efficient for functions with fewer inputs and more outputs, propagating derivatives alongside the original function evaluation.
+In contrast, reverse mode AD, also known as backpropagation, is optimal for functions with many inputs and a single output, making it particularly useful for DNNs.
+In the context of the Neural Lagrangian models, reverse mode AD facilitates the optimization of the loss function by efficiently computing gradients with respect to both physical and DNN-embedded parameters.
+For further insight on modern ways of utilizing AD in learning-based, simulation-driven scientific discovery, refer to \cite{lavin_simulation_2022}.}

 The insights and subsequent applicability of \cite{woodward_physics-informed_2023} and \cite{tian_lagrangian_2023} are mutually reinforcing.
 The range of Neural Lagrangian models presented in \cite{woodward_physics-informed_2023} holds significant relevance for practitioners, such as engineers and astrophysicists, who depend on SPH modeling.
 This work provides a roadmap for progressively refining SPH models to align more closely with Ground Truth (GT) data.
 See Fig.~(\ref{fig:gen_t_qual_dns}) for illustration.
 Conversely, and as illustrated in Fig.~Fig.~(\ref{fig:error_generalization}), \cite{tian_lagrangian_2023} focused on showing how the L-LES model facilitates extrapolation into domains not represented in the GT data.
 Notably, it was demonstrated that, despite training on relatively brief episodes corresponding to the turbulence turnover time at the resolved scale, L-LES can extrapolate over longer periods, yielding statistically robust predictions.
 This capability is evidenced through post-factum tests, which include statistics of the invariants of the velocity gradient and the statistics of Lagrangian acceleration, both coarse-grained at the resolved scale.